Tmanyo/bank_accounts/README.md

 This mod adds an ATM, card swipe, debit and credit cards to Minetest.

 # Important
+To get an ATM, you must have the give priv.
+Type "/giveme bank_accounts:atm".
+I designed it this way to prevent buildings from being built out of ATMs.
+I want the mod to be realistic, and buildings made out of ATMs are not realistic.

 If you have privs priv.
 When you grant yourself all, you will be given "seized" priv.
 Revoke it, else your account will be seized.

 Credits: